 Bloom deployment modes

-As mentioned in Neo4j Desktop hosted, Bloom is available as Explore in Neo4j Desktop.
-The Explore client app in Neo4j Desktop can be used independent of the Bloom server component.
+As mentioned in Neo4j Desktop hosted, Bloom is available in Neo4j Desktop.
+The Bloom client app in Neo4j Desktop can be used independent of the Bloom server component.
 The client makes a direct connection to your Neo4j graph database and runs queries directly using this connection.

 There are several deployment modes possible for Bloom.